Circle Backs Flutterwave to Expand USDC Settlement Across Africa

 African payments firm Flutterwave has secured a strategic investment from Circle Ventures, the venture arm of USDC issuer Circle Internet Group, as the company works to widen its stablecoin infrastructure for cross-border transactions across the continent.
 According to BitKE, neither party disclosed the financial terms of the deal.

 The move carries significance for the Africa↔Europe corridor, where slow and costly settlement has long complicated trade between businesses in different currency zones.
-BitKE cited a case study describing a UK-based e-commerce platform paying African suppliers using USDC through Flutterwave — an example of how a dollar-backed stablecoin can bridge cross-border flows.
+BitKE cited a case study describing a UK-based e-commerce platform paying African suppliers using USDC through Flutterwave, an example of how a dollar-backed stablecoin can bridge cross-border flows.

 Keep reading

-One newsletter, two continents
+Follow the storyOne newsletter, two continents

-The Bridge brings you the tech, startups, and leaders moving between Africa and Europe — one sharp email each morning.
+The Bridge brings you the tech, startups, and leaders moving between Africa and Europe in one sharp email each morning.
 No spam, unsubscribe anytime.